pjohansson/poisson_diskus/README.md

 Use the `use_pbc` parameter to control whether the algorithm should look for neighbours within the minimum distance in periodic images of the space.
 This is slightly slower: about 25%-35% for the same number of generated points.

+# Note on accuracy
+While the generated results look alright when inspecting by eye the generated distribution is not verified to be accurate.
+Currently, computing a radial density distribution of samples show some weird behavior.

+In short, I would currently recommend against using this for work where the distribution of points is critical.
+Or, at the very least, to inspect the results before use.

 # Citations
 \[1\] Bridson, R. (2007).
 Fast Poisson disk sampling in arbitrary dimensions.
 SIGGRAPH sketches, 10, 1.